9: …And the World Will Go On Without You

 “I feel… empty,” V finally said.
 “No, not empty.
 Emptied.
 Hollowed out.”

-N turned to meet her eyes, propping his head up on one arm.
+N turned to meet these yellow eyes, propping his head up on one arm.
 “Like you’re missing something?”

 “Yeah.”
 She itched to say more, and realized what it was… but ugh, it was so cheesy.
 Whatever.
 “One of the things I guess I was missing… was you.”